Skip to content

 f-model Sugar

 f-model is a syntax sugar for two-way binding similar to v-model.
-The difference is that it establishes two-way binding with its parent component, rather than with the component itself.
+The difference is that it establishes two-way binding with its parent component, rather than with the component itself. it support all basic input type,(e.g.: input,textarea,radio,checkbox,select) and third UI components(e.g.: ElementPlusUI, NaiveUI).

 Usage